maestro-insomnia/TVCG_Analysis_Code_Package/README.md

 Statistical analysis code for the TVCG manuscript **“Virtual Character-Mediated Communication in VR: Effects of Appearance Fidelity and Speech Fidelity.”**

-The repository provides a reusable R workflow for configurable two- or three-factor between-subjects experiments.
-For each dependent variable, the workflow can automatically select between factorial ANOVA and aligned rank transform ANOVA (ART-ANOVA), run follow-up comparisons, calculate effect sizes, generate a structured Excel workbook and multi-page PDF, and optionally conduct a unified Pearson or Spearman correlation analysis.
+The repository provides a reusable R workflow for configurable one-, two-, or three-factor between-subjects experiments.
+For each dependent variable, the workflow can automatically select between ANOVA and aligned rank transform ANOVA (ART-ANOVA), run follow-up comparisons, calculate effect sizes, generate a structured Excel workbook and multi-page PDF, and optionally conduct a unified Pearson or Spearman correlation analysis.

 > **Synthetic-data notice:** The example workbooks contain synthetic data only.
 They do not contain original participant data and are not intended to reproduce the numerical results reported in the manuscript.

 ## Features

-- Configurable **two- or three-factor between-subjects designs**.
+- Configurable **one-, two-, or three-factor between-subjects designs**.
 - Wide- and long-format input support.
 - Input files: `.xlsx`, `.xls`, `.csv`, `.tsv`, `.txt`, and `.rds`.
 - Automatic per-outcome selection between:
-  - Type III factorial ANOVA; and
+  - Type III ANOVA; and
   - ART-ANOVA.
-- Complete factorial models containing all enabled main effects and interactions.
+- Complete models containing every enabled main effect and all interactions that exist for multi-factor designs.
 - Residual Shapiro–Wilk and Levene assumption tests.
 - Partial eta-squared, Cohen's *f*, and qualitative effect-size labels.
 - Main-effect pairwise comparisons, interaction-cell comparisons, and interaction contrasts.